Vioozer/vioozer_integration_demo_app/iOS/Objective-C/README.md

     //    NSString* vioozerAPIKey = <Enter your app key here>;

-The app should be executable by now.
-You can ask questions, see incoming questions in the *My Activity* page and answer them.
+Clean (`⇧⌘K`) the project.
+The app is now ready - You can ask questions, see incoming questions in the *My Activity* page and answer them.

-That's it!
-There's no step 2...

 ## Pod update - recommended
 Run `pod update` in order to get the latest SDK and dependencies.